Los Angeles SportsCenter Anchor; The Mayne Event; Kenny Mayne’s Wider World of Sports

 For pictures of Kenny Mayne through the years, please visit ESPN Images: http://bit.ly/MaynePics

 In his work as an anchor and reporter, Mayne has become well known for his offbeat style, dry humor, and unique sayings (“thanks for having electricity”) and home run calls (“I am amused by the simplicity of this game!”).
 Although he stands out in the studio – his most prominent roles have been on SportsCenter, ESPN2’s motorsports show, RPM 2Night and hosting both seasons of the sports trivia game show 2-Minute Drill – it truly shines in features, often humorous and currently his primary vehicle as a commentator at ESPN.
-In his “The Mayne Event” segments on Sunday NFL Countdown – ranging from the fourth grader who wore a Brett Favre jersey for 600 days to the “real reason” quarterbacks lick their fingers to making nachos with Martha Stewart for the Super Bowl XL pre-game show – his creativity and deadpan delivery distinguish his work.
+His popular “The Mayne Event” segments on Sunday NFL Countdown ranged from the fourth grader who wore a Brett Favre jersey for 600 days to the “real reason” quarterbacks lick their fingers to making nachos with Martha Stewart and highlighted his creativity and deadpan delivery that has distinguished his career’s work.

 From 2008 – 2011, he produced and starred in an original scripted series on ESPN.com titled Mayne Street.
 Mayne played himself in a fictionalized version of life at the center of sports television.
 In 2011, he shifted gears and debuted Kenny Mayne’s Wider World of Sports on ESPN.com.
 Inspired by the iconic Wide World of Sports on ABC in days gone by, it takes a look at unusual sports from exotic and distant locales around the world.